National Parks

 Weather in Olympic National Park

 Pack for rain no matter the season.
-Snow begins to fall in early fall in the mountain region.
+Snow begins to fall in the mountain region in early fall.
 The eastern portion of the park is wetter than the western portion.

 Find a wide range in temperatures during all seasons since the elevation in Olympic National Park ranges from sea level to nearly 8,000 feet (2,400m).
 Check the weather forecast before your getaway.